 Taxpayers may be able to deduct contributions made to retirement plans, but you need to understand the difference between two retirement plan categories.
 A Simplified Employee Pension (SEP) plan is for self-employed people, and an Individual Retirement Account (IRA) is available to both employees and self-employed workers.

-If you contribute after-tax dollars into these plans, the dollar amount of your contribution is tax deductible.
+If you contribute after-tax dollars into these plans, the dollar amount of your contribution may be tax deductible.
 Say, for instance, that you earn $100 and pay $20 in federal taxes.
-If you invest the remaining $80 into an IRA, that $80 is deductible on your tax return.
-(Naturally, real numbers will be quite larger.)
+If you invest the remaining $80 into an IRA, that $80 may be deductible on your tax return.
+(Naturally, real numbers will be larger.)

-The rules to determine the amount you can invest are complicated, so check with a tax preparer to comply with the tax laws.
+The rules to determine the amount you can invest are complicated, so check with a tax preparer to ensure you comply with tax laws.

 3. Self-employment tax